 If your business flew past its goals this year, raise the bar and inspire you and your employees to do greater things.
 On the other hand, if your company fell short, change next year’s projections so that these marks act as a catalyst for success rather than a looming reminder of failure.

 Cut back on items that may have burdened your bank account and discover new ways to save.
 Use penny-pinching promotions by piggybacking your advertising or splitting it with a neighboring business and provide expert advice to content marketers and online journalists.
 Be sure you’re clear on social media.
 Reduce office overhead — buy used equipment and print business cards for less.

 You probably manage employee performance reviews and test employee satisfaction, but how do you evaluate your own professional growth?
 There is no better time than now to evaluate your performance as a business leader and assess how to improve.

-Explore the year’s lasting impression for your business.
-Perhaps you saw this small business as a temporary stop gap but have developed a passion for entrepreneurship and enjoy watching not only your bank account grow but your employees also.
+Explore the year’s lasting impression on your business.
+Perhaps you saw this small business as a temporary stopgap but have developed a passion for entrepreneurship and enjoy watching not only your bank account grow but your employees also.
 This introspective look at your business will spark your passions and guide your organization’s future prosperity.